bento-platform/bento/README.md

 ### Using Adminer

 An [Adminer](https://www.adminer.org/) container is deployed in dev and local mode, it can be used to inspect the Katsu database during development.

-Go to `localhost:8080` to access the login page, fill the fields with the values shown bellow, use the value of `BENTOV2_KATSU_DB_PASSWORD` in the password field.
+Go to `localhost:8080` to access the login page.
+Fill the fields with the values shown below, using the value of BENTOV2_KATSU_DB_PASSWORD for the password field.

 ![Adminer login](docs/img/adminer_login.png)